 If you’d rather take to the high seas, September is also a great month for a singles cruise holiday.
 Norwegian Epic has cabins exclusively for solo travellers, no single supplements and an informal cruising ethos, including flexible dining as you cruise the Mediterranean visiting Portugal, Spain and Italy.
 For a slightly more conventional cruise, Fred.
 Olsen is particularly popular with older single passengers.
 Expect dinner hosts and companions for shore excursions on request and a range of departures taking in the beauties of northern Europe and the Mediterranean, with no single supplements on selected dates.

-If you’re over 50, check out Saga Travel’s own cruise ships which have a generous number of single cabins and no single supplements.
-The Saga Sapphire and Saga Pearl II both offer sailings out of Southampton or Dover, and prices that include return home transfers up to 250 miles, or free car parking.
+If you’re over 50, check out the single cabins on Saga Travel’s own cruise ships which have no single supplements.
+Both the Saga Sapphire and Saga Pearl II offer sailings out of Southampton or Dover, and prices that include return home transfers up to 250 miles, or free car parking.